Migrant caravan organizers: Justice Dept. is trying to 'criminalize' the group

 "As sufficient space and resources become available, CBP officers will be able to take additional individuals into the port for processing," the spokesperson said.

-An initial group of eight was allowed into the United States late Monday, according to a U.S. Customs and Border Protection spokesperson.
-Migrants cheered after the first group was allowed in and vowed to stay and wait their turn.
+An initial group of eight was allowed into the United States late Monday, and migrants cheered and vowed to stay and wait their turn.

 “We’re excited to hear about the eight who made it in last night, but either way, we will stay.
 We will fight for asylum.
 I want a better life for Oscar,” Wendi Garcia, who fled Honduras with her 2-year-old son, said Tuesday.